neuronsimulator/nrn/neuron/agui/gui.rst

 with clipping.
 The box is sized dynamically with respect to the view coordinates.

+.. _keeplines:

 KeepLines
 =========

 Keep Lines: While checked, lines are saved.
-When not checked the previous line is discarded every time Graph.begin() is executed in preparation for plotting new lines.
+When not checked the previous line is discarded every time :meth:`Graph.begin` is executed in preparation for plotting new lines.
 A useful idiom to save a reference line is to toggle the Keep Lines item on and then off.

 .. seealso::
-    :meth:`Graph.family`, :func:`FamilyLabel`
+    :meth:`Graph.family`, :ref:`FamilyLabel`

+.. _familylabel:

 FamilyLabel
 ===========

-Pops up a global (same for all Graph windows) symbol chooser which is used to select a label for :meth:`Graph.KeepLines`.
-Function is identical to :meth:`Graph.family` .
+Pops up a global (same for all Graph windows) symbol chooser which is used to select a label for :ref:`KeepLines`.
+Function is identical to :meth:`Graph.family`.
 Ie. the label is used as a variable name and the value of the variable is used to actually label the kept lines.
 To get a compatible label (instead of an :meth:`Graph.addexpr` label) for the last line, the KeepLines menu item should be toggled off.

-If all lines are labeled and have the same size then :meth:`PrintToFile.Ascii` has a matrix format.
+If all lines are labeled and have the same size then :ref:`PrintToFile_Ascii` has a matrix format.